MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 First, Alter Ego checks to see if any of the ingredients are also products.
 If that is the case, it then checks if the Inventory Item only has 1 use left.
-If so, the Inventory Item will be replaced with its [[next stage|Data-Structure:-Prefab#next-stage]].
+If so, the Inventory Item will be replaced with its [next stage](prefab.md#next-stage).
 If it doesn't have a next stage, it will simply be destroyed.
 If the Inventory Item has a limited number of uses but it has more than 1 use left, its number of uses will be decreased by

 1.